Surrealism: Alleged precursors in older art

 Various much older artists are sometimes claimed as precursors of Surrealism.
-Foremost among these are Hieronymus Bosch, and Giuseppe Arcimboldo, who Dalí called the "father of Surrealism."
+Foremost among these are Hieronymus Bosch and Giuseppe Arcimboldo, whom Dalí called the "father of Surrealism."
 Apart from their followers, other artists who may be mentioned in this context include Joos de Momper, for some anthropomorphic landscapes.
 Many critics feel these works belong to fantastic art rather than having a significant connection with Surrealism.